sadmani/portfolio/_projects/COP.md

 	* Physical Device:

 		Through using the initial prototype, I learned a lot about improvements that needed to be made.
-First of all, I needed to keep my external circuitry as close to the strain guages as possible so as to shorten wire length and eliminate opportunities for noise.
+First of all, I needed to keep my external circuitry as close to the strain gauges as possible so as to shorten wire length and eliminate opportunities for noise.
 To solve this problem, I soldered four independent circuits (a sample shown below) and placed them in their own compartment on the prototype.

 		![alt text](http://i882.photobucket.com/albums/ac22/sadmani/2015-08-31%2011.13.23_zpsgemkwws0.jpg "circuits")